-Missed labs An excused absence may be made up during designated make-up periods, e.g. the last week of classes or other designated times.
+Missed labs An excused absence may be made up during designated make-up periods.
 You must notify the teaching assistant in advance of the excused absence or, in the case of emergency, as soon after as practical.
 Make-up of more than one excused absence must be discussed with the coordinating instructor.
 Excused absences are defined by University policy.
 Unexcused absences or failure to submit the lab notebook for grading after performing the lab count as a zero.
+Make-up periods may also be assigned as substitute days to perform labs missed due to unanticipated University closings.
+More than one uncompleted lab results in a failing grade for the course!
 A lab is not completed until that lab is submitted for grading.
 Mere attendance is not sufficient.
 See the late penalties below on submitting work for grading.
-More than one uncompleted lab results in a failing grade for the course!